-In 2015/16 the Board intends to continue to further develop its online presence to ensure an efficient registration process that is accessible and also cost effective.
-The Board is to extend the online APC renewal platform too include an online application process.
-During 2014/15 the Board has worked on the development of the online application platform and this will be introduced during 2015/2016.
+In 2016/17 the Board intends to continue to further develop its online presence to ensure an efficient registration process that is accessible and also cost effective.
+The Board is to extend the online APC renewal platform to include an online application process.
+During 2014/15 the Board developed the online application platform and this was introduced during 2015/2016.
 Further enhancements that will allow registered social workers to update their details online, reprint certificates and receipts, etc., will also be introduced.